310mc/https-310mc.github.io-tl/source/_posts/other/dokisuta.md

 <small>You can listen to the voiced line [here](https://youtu.be/n7ySxYtmWRE?t=616).</small>

-<h4>※ While he may be just a regular young man who has his own worries and weaknesses; he possesses <u>the will to be someone strong and dependable</u></h4>
+<h4>※ While he may be just a regular young man with his own worries and weaknesses; he possesses <u>the will to be someone strong and dependable</u></h4>

 {% img /img/es/eventstory/cometshow/chiakibcg.jpg %}